samsrf/samsrf/ReadMe.md

 ### IMPORTANT NOTE: MODEL FITS FROM VERSIONS PRIOR TO 7.0 ARE NOT COMPARABLE!
 The pRF fitting process has considerable differences to previous versions of SamSrf.
-Previous versions would revert to the search grid in some situations.
-Please refer to the cookbook for more information.

 Even if you used earlier versions for your analysis we recommend you use SamSrf 7
 for your analysis -after- the model fitting.
 Data files from SamSrf 6 should already